wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/app-service-agile-software-development.md

 	These git commands are similar to "checking in your code" in another source control system like TFS.
 When you run `git push`, the new commit triggers an automatic code push to Azure, which then rebuilds the application to reflect the change in the dev environment.

-4. To verify that this code push to your dev environment has occurred, go to your dev environment's web site blade and look at the **Deployment** part.
+4. To verify that this code push to your dev environment has occurred, go to your dev environment's web app blade and look at the **Deployment** part.
 You should be able to see your latest commit message there.

 	![](./media/app-service-agile-software-development/commit-2-deployed.png)